omegat-org/omegat/release/readme.txt

 And subscribe to the translators' list:
       http://lists.sourceforge.net/mailman/listinfo/omegat-l10n

-For other kind of contributions, subscribe first to the user group at:
+To contribute in other ways, subscribe first to the user group at:
       http://tech.groups.yahoo.com/group/omegat/

 And get a feel of what is going on in the OmegaT world...